-- (a) Subject to section (b), no penalty applies if a player draws tiles when the opponent should have done so first.
-However, drawing out of order is regarded as unethical, especially late in the game. - (b) If the out of order draw is conducted before the opponent has had a reasonable chance to draw replacement tiles, and leaves fewer tiles in the bag than the opponent would have rightfully drawn, all of the player's newly drawn tiles are treated as overdrawn tiles to which the following procedure applies: - (i) the overdraw procedure given in Rule 3.9.5 (Overdrawing) is followed; - (ii) the opponent draws as many replacement tiles as are needed to complete his or her own draw: - (iii) any tiles remaining in the bag are replaced on the player's rack.
+- (a) If the out of order draw occurs before the opponent has had a reasonable chance to draw replacement tiles, AND leaves fewer tiles in the bag than the opponent would have rightfully drawn, then all of the player's newly drawn tiles are treated as overdrawn tiles to which the following procedure applies: - (i) the overdraw procedure given in Rule 3.9.5 (Overdrawing) is followed; - (ii) the opponent draws as many replacement tiles as are needed to complete his or her own draw; - (iii) any tiles remaining in the bag are replaced on the player's rack. - (b) If the out of order draw does not contravene (a), above, then: - (i) if any of the tiles drawn out of order have touched the rack of the overdrawing player, then the other player has been too slow to notice the out of order draw and the overdrawing player may replenish the rack without penalty. - (ii) If a player notices that the opponent has drawn out of order before any of the drawn tiles have touched the rack, then that player must call a halt to the out of order draw and stop the timer.
+The tiles drawn out of order must be shown to both players and returned to the bag, after which the correct order of drawing must be followed.

-3.9.10 Drawing While Awaiting Adjudication
+3.9.10 No Tile Drawing While Awaiting Adjudication